emabee/rust-prolock/README.md

 - users interact with ProLock via the UI
 - ProLock stores the secrets safely encrypted in a file.
+  ProLock uses ChaCha20-Poly1305 as encryption algorithm, which is also used in important protocols and SW stacks.
-  ProLock interacts only with the file system, it has no functionality to open or use network connections or to interact with other programs.
+- ProLock interacts only with the file system, it has no functionality to open or use network connections or to interact with other programs.
+  The user has full control of what is happening.
 - ProLock is completely written in [rust](www.rust-lang.org), and open source.